Steady-state bifurcations for three-cell networks with asymmetric inputs: Abstract

 \section{Abstract}

-We consider codimension-one steady-state bifurcations for coupled cell networks with identical cells and asymmetric inputs.
-We obtain general results both for networks with any number of cells and any number of asymmetric inputs covering in particular networks with three cells.
-These results rely on the eigenvalue structure and the existence, or not, of synchrony subspaces.
-We describe the lattices of synchrony subspaces annotated with the network eigenfunctions for networks with three cells.
-Applying the previous results, we classify the synchrony-breaking bifurcations that can occur for three-cell minimal networks with one, two or six asymmetric inputs.
+We consider homogeneous coupled cell networks with asymmetric inputs.
+We obtain general results concerning codimension-one steady-state bifurcations for networks with any number of cells and any number of asymmetric inputs.
+These results rely solely on the network adjacency matrices eigenvalue structure and the existence, or not, of network synchrony subspaces.
+For networks with three-cells, we describe the possible lattices of synchrony subspaces annotated with the eigenvalues on each synchrony subspace.
+Applying the previous results, we classify the synchrony-breaking steady-state bifurcations that can occur for three-cell minimal networks with one, two or six asymmetric inputs.